Summer Intensive Intermediate Ancient Greek

 Course Criteria

 Students who wish to take Intensive Summer Intermediate Greek must have completed at least one year of ancient Greek.
-The course assumes an understanding of grammar such as found in e.g. Keller and Russell’s Learn to Read Greek or Mastronarde’s Introduction to Ancient Greek.
-Some prior reading experience is strongly encouraged.
+The course assumes an understanding of grammar such as found in e.g. Hansen and Quinn’s Greek: An Intensive Course, Keller and Russell’s Learn to Read Greek or Mastronarde’s Introduction to Ancient Greek.
+In addition to this knowledge, some prior reading experience is strongly encouraged.

 Instructor(s)